President

 Bylaws

-This committee annually reviews the Articles of the Association and By-Laws to recommend items for revision or addition.
-Following review of the Board of Directors the changes are approved by the Membership.
+This committee reviews the Articles of the Association and the ByLaws, annually.
+The review of these items are to recommend revision and/or addition(s).
+Following review by the NACN-USA Board of Directors, changes are recommended and approved by the NACN-USA Membership.

 Membership & Elections